 The consumption information if a retailer has failed to provide the consumption information for the relevant allocation by the times and on the days specified in rules 31 to 33; and

-The actual daily energy quantities if a transmission system owner has failed to provide the actual daily energy quantities for the relevant allocation by the times and on the days specified in rule 41.
+The daily metered energy quantities if a transmission system owner has failed to provide the daily metered energy quantities for the relevant allocation by the times and on the days specified in rule 41; and

+The daily metered energy quantities for unmetered gas gates and oversized metered gas gates in accordance with the following formula:

+EEId = CI1-3,5,d + (CI4,6 / ∑d)

+Where:

+EEId is the estimated daily energy injection quantity in GJ for the day

+CI1-3,5,d is the consumption information for allocation groups 1 to 3 and 5 for the day

+CI4,6 is the consumption information for allocation groups 4 and 6 for the consumption period

+∑d is the total number of days in the consumption period

 If, in accordance with rule 43.1, the allocation agent uses estimated information or quantities in the allocation process, the allocation agent must include a notation with the allocation results that the allocation results include information or quantities that have been estimated by the allocation agent.

-For the purposes of rules 45, 46, 53 and 79, any references to “actual daily energy quantities” and “consumption information” in those rules include any necessary estimates by the allocation agent of such quantities or information made in accordance with this rule.
+For the purposes of rules 45, 46 and 53, any references to daily metered energy quantities and consumption information in those rules include any necessary estimates by the allocation agent of such quantities or information made in accordance with this rule.

 Correction of allocations by allocation agent